theajack/cnchar/helper/README.en.md

 ##### 5.13.3 Is it Chinese characters: isCnChar

-The `isCnChar` method is used to determine whether a character is a Chinese character
+`isCnChar` The method is used to determine whether the string is all Chinese characters

 ```ts
 cnchar.isCnChar(word: string): boolean;